Bicycling with Daniel

 Daniel is now 53 and has three children of his own, Luci (21) and the twins Nelli and Valentin (15).
 He is a social worker specialized in addiction prevention.

-And here's something for the music challenge.
+And here's something for the music challenge in my group over at "Cycle 365 - The bicycle in daily life".
 Daniel also plays trumpet in the Express Brass Band.